 Powers: Tech Armor, Throw, Cryo Blast, Overload, Warp.

 – The nice mix of Tech and Biotic abilities.

 – A useful class for both close and long range combat.

-– The basic load out.
+– The basic loadout.

 – Sentinel possibly may give you too much of an advantage, making the game easier depending on your difficulty.

-I hope that helps you guys come to a conclusion of what class you wish to use.
+I hope that helps you guys come to a conclusion about what class you wish to use.
 Just like I said before, there is no class better than the other, it just all comes down to how you want to play.

 For even more reference on the advantages of all classes, I will now give a basic index of all the abilities.
 So if you are still indecisive, this should definitely help you make up your mind.
 I will detail all abilities and add a small description.